bwlewis/irlba/README.md

 Version 2.0.0 of the package is a major update that includes many changes, new features, and removal of some old features that did not work well.
-In particular, I removed the use of harmonic Ritz vector augmentation and with it the ability to estimate the smallest singular values of a matrix.
-That method almost never converged to a solution for ill-conditioned matrices.
-I'm thinking about a strategy to replace that ability.
+In particular, use of harmonic Ritz vector augmentation and the ability to estimate the smallest singular values of a matrix was removed.
+That method doesn't work very well, and sometimes not at all.
+It suffered from poor performance and rarely converged to a solution for ill-conditioned matrices.
+Replacements are under consideration but did not make it in to the update.

 ### Mostly the same
 - Fast truncated singular value decomposition